stiles/police-end-of-watch/README.md

 - `fetch_officers.py`: A script that fetches a list of officers and their detailed information from the current year and then combines it with the historical data, removing any duplicates, and storing a combined final archive.

-Note: These two script try to split the combined title/name of each officer using a list of common law enforcement titles and a regular expression pattern.
-This process is imperfect, however, and needs adjustment.
-The original `name` field has been retained because of [this issue](https://github.com/stiles/police-end-of-watch/issues/1).
+Note: These two scripts try to split the combined title and name included for each officer by using a list of common law enforcement titles and a regular expression pattern.

 ```python
 # Read sample officer titles list to help split names/titles